kolayne/how-to-Arch/README.md

 $ rm -rf ssac
 ```

-**KEEP IN MIND** that my `i3` config contains a lot of autostart commands, which will be silently ignored
+**KEEP IN MIND** that my `i3` config contains a lot of autostart commands that will be silently ignored
 if you don't have the corresponding software installed (we will install it in a further step).

 Now you can `reboot` and log in to a graphical environment.
 Press